 Denver’s airport closed for second day after winter storm

-Denver's airport was closed for a second day Monday after a powerful late winter snowstorm dumped over 3 feet of snow on parts of Colorado and Wyoming, shutting down roads, canceling school and closing state legislatures in both states.
+Denver's airport was closed for a second day Monday after a powerful late winter snowstorm dumped over 3 feet of heavy, wet snow on parts of Colorado and Wyoming, shutting down roads, closing state legislatures in both states and interfering with COVID-19 vaccinations.

-In Wyoming, the National Weather Service called the storm “historic and crippling' and warned that driving would remain dangerous for the next several days there because of slick and snow covered roads.
+In Wyoming, the National Weather Service warned that driving would remain dangerous for the next several days there because of slick and snow covered roads.

 Some trucks and other travelers were stranded in eastern Wyoming where several major roads remained closed Monday, including routes in and out of the cities of Cheyenne and Casper.
 Interstate 70 across much of the eastern half of Colorado was also closed.